cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 14.md

 sys-category:: [[41]]

 - # RULE 14 - Summons
-- **SECTION 1.** *Clerk to issue summons.*
+- **SECTION 1.** *Clerk to issue summons.* #kanban
+	- 2019 Amendments
+	  background-color:: yellow
-	- ~~Upon the filing of the complaint and the payment of the requisite legal fees,~~ <ins>Unless the complaint is on its face dismissible under</ins> [Section 1, Rule 9](((4f441dbd-a613-4e1c-ad5f-a83024b4b0be))), <ins>the court shall, within five (5) calendar days from receipt of the initiatory pleading and proof of payment of the requisite legal fees, direct the</ins> clerk of court shall forthwith issue the corresponding summons to the defendants.
+		- Unless the complaint is on its face dismissible under [Section 1, Rule 9](((4f441dbd-a613-4e1c-ad5f-a83024b4b0be))), the court shall, within five (5) calendar days from receipt of the initiatory pleading and proof of payment of the requisite legal fees, direct the clerk of court shall forthwith issue the corresponding summons to the defendants.
 (1a)
+	- 1997 Rules
+	  background-color:: yellow
+		- Upon the filing of the complaint and the payment of the requisite legal fees, the clerk of court shall forthwith issue the corresponding summons to the defendants.^{_Before the amendments._}
 - **SECTION 2.** *Contents.*
 	- The summons shall be directed to the defendant, signed by the clerk of court under seal, and contain:
 		- (a) The name of the court and the names of the parties to the action;